databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 **IMPORTANT**: This document serves as the source of truth for all as-of join improvements.

 ### Key Guidelines:
+1. **UPDATE THIS DOCUMENT WITH EVERY COMMIT** - Update TODOs, implementation notes, and progress tracking
-1. **Update this document for every change and todo**
+2. **Update this document for every change and todo** - Keep it as the single source of truth
-2. **Keep changes scoped and complete** - Each commit should represent a fully working incremental change
+3. **Keep changes scoped and complete** - Each commit should represent a fully working incremental change
-3. **TEST BEFORE COMMITTING** - Always run tests before committing to ensure no breaking changes
+4. **TEST BEFORE COMMITTING** - Always run tests before committing to ensure no breaking changes
-4. **Run tests between each commit** to verify no breaking changes have been introduced
+5. **Run tests between each commit** to verify no breaking changes have been introduced
-5. **Commit frequently** for easy rollbacks if issues arise
+6. **Commit frequently** for easy rollbacks if issues arise

 ### Testing Commands:
+**IMPORTANT**: Always use virtual environments through make or hatch for Python commands.
+Never run Python directly without an environment.

 - **Run all tests for current DBR version (154)**: `make test` or `hatch run dbr154:test`
 - **Run specific test file**: `hatch run dbr154:test tests/as_of_join_tests.py`
 - **Run all DBR versions**: `make test-all`
 - **Run linting**: `make lint` or `hatch run lint:runLint`
 - **Run type checking**: `make type-check` or `hatch run type-check:check`
 - **Generate coverage report**: `make coverage-report`
+- **Run Python commands**: `hatch run dbr154:python -c "command"`
+- **Enter virtual environment shell**: `hatch shell dbr154`

 ## Overview
 This document provides a comprehensive implementation strategy for enhancing as-of join features in the Tempo library.
 It consolidates experimental work from the `as_of_join_refactor` branch with the existing v0.2-integration codebase, addressing all known issues and incomplete implementations.